NonMajorNerd/nonmajornerd.github.io/artifacts.md

 tags: [Nerd_Navy, KnightBot]
 sidebar: knightbot_sidebar
 permalink: artifacts.html
 summary: KnightBot generates a pool of Artifacts which modify your Character's stats.
-Characters can hunt for these Artifacts using the Artifact Map redemption.
+Characters can hunt for these Artifacts using the Artifact Map Redemption.
 ---

 ## Overview